Currently Browsing:Obstetrics & Gynecology

 During the first few months of pregnancy, the fetus relies on the mother for thyroid hormones.
 Thyroid hormones are important in normal brain development and growth of the fetus.
 Hypothyroidism in the mother can have long-lasting effects on the fetus.

 Routine screening for hypothyroidism during pregnancy is not recommended.
-A pregnant woman with symptoms of hypothyroidism, a history of hypothyroidism, or with related conditions (for example, diabetes) should be screened.
+A pregnant woman with symptoms of hypothyroidism, a history of hypothyroidism, or with other endocrine system conditions should be screened.

-Thyroid hormone replacement therapy is used to treat the mother.
+Thyroid hormone replacement is used to treat the mother.
 Dosage of thyroid hormone replacement therapy is based on the individual's levels of thyroid hormones.
 Thyroid hormone levels may change during pregnancy.
 And, the thyroid replacement dosing may also change.
+Thyroid hormone levels need to be checked every 4 weeks during the first half of pregnancy.
 The treatment is safe and essential to both mother and fetus.
 Routine screening for all newborns includes a test of thyroid hormone levels.

 The following related clinical trials and research studies are currently seeking participants at Massachusetts General Hospital.
 Search for clinical trials and studies in another area of interest.